vanolucas/cookiecutter-python-vscode/{{cookiecutter.dir_name}}/README.md

 - `Dev Containers: Rebuild and Reopen in Container`: to build the dev container for the first time or rebuild it.
 - `Dev Containers: Reopen in Container`: to open an existing container.

+After the build, you may need to close then reopen the VSCode container for the Python code analysis tools to start up correctly.

 # Run debug

 `F5` runs a configuration from the [.vscode/launch.json](.vscode/launch.json) file.

+- `F5` runs the FastAPI application.
+- When text editor is on a `.py` file, `F5` executes that Python file.

 # Run unit tests